ray-project/ray/doc/source/tune-advanced-tutorial.rst

 The program randomly picks 10 number from [1, 10000) and finds which is closer to the password.
-As a subclass of ``ray.tune.Trainable``, Tune will convert ``Example`` into a Ray actor, which runs on a separate process on a worker. ``_setup`` function is invoked once for each Actor for custom initialization. ``_train`` execute one logical iteration of training in the tuning process, which may include several iterations of actual training (see the next example).
+As a subclass of ``ray.tune.Trainable``, Tune will convert ``Example`` into a Ray actor, which runs on a separate process on a worker. ``_setup`` function is invoked once for each Actor for custom initialization.

+``_train`` execute one logical iteration of training in the tuning process, which may include several iterations of actual training (see the next example).
 As a rule of thumb, the execution time of one train call should be large enough to avoid overheads (i.e. more than a few seconds), but short enough to report progress periodically (i.e. at most a few minutes).

-We only implemented ``_setup`` and ``_train``methods for simplification, usually it's also required to implement ``_save``, and ``_restore`` for checkpoint and fault tolerance.
+We only implemented ``_setup`` and ``_train`` methods for simplification, usually it's also required to implement ``_save``, and ``_restore`` for checkpoint and fault tolerance.

-Next we trains a Pytorch convolution model with Trainable and PBT.
+Next, we train a Pytorch convolution model with Trainable and PBT.

 Trainable with Population Based Training (PBT)
 ----------------------------------------------